Find Affordable College Courses

 Full Linguistics & Comparative Literature at The University of Texas Rio Grande Valley Report

-University of North Texas landed the #6 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
-Located in the city of Denton, UNT is a public college with a fairly large student population.
+University of North Texas did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
+It came in at #6 on the list.
+Located in the medium-sized city of Denton, UNT is a public school with a very large student population.

 Women make up 75% of the comparative literature majors at the school.